adamspd/spam-detection-project/README.md

 If you don't want to use the package, you can use the API that I have deployed [here](https://spam-detection-api.adamspierredavid.com/).

-The API is built with Django and the following is an example of how I use it in a personal project:
+The API is built with Django, and the following is an example of how I use it in a personal project:

 ![Screenshot](./screenshots/spam-detection-api-example.png)